Best Wines for Scallops: Chablis, Burgundy, Albariño

 - The scallop's subtle brininess is amplified by mineral-driven wines: the shared saline quality creates a flavor bridge rather than a contrast.

-How Preparation Changes Everything
+How Preparation Changes the Wine Choice

 More than almost any other seafood, scallops shift dramatically in character depending on how they are cooked.
 Raw scallop is translucent, sweet, and almost liquid in texture, calling for the most precise and delicate wines.
 A perfect pan sear creates a golden, caramelized crust through the Maillard reaction, adding nuttiness, richness, and savory depth to the same flesh.
 Butter basting, cream sauces, or cheese gratins take the richness further still.
 A wine that would be ideal for a raw preparation can taste sharp and angular against a buttered sear, while the wine perfect for a cream-sauced gratin would obliterate the raw version.
 Identifying the preparation is always the first step in selecting a scallop pairing.